Sixteen Years and Counting: The Afghan War Grinds On

 A U.S. soldier prepares to head out on a mission at Forward Operating Base Kuschamond in Afghanistan early on September 11, 2011.

 (JOHANNES EISELE/AFP/Getty Images)

 The United States has reached another grim milestone in its war in Afghanistan.
 On Oct.
-7, U.S. forces marked their 16th year of involvement in the conflict.
-What began as retaliation against al Qaeda, which had plotted the 9/11 attacks under the sanctuary of Afghanistan's erstwhile Taliban government, turned into a fight to prevent the country's ungoverned spaces from becoming a future haven for militancy.
-This year's anniversary marks a change in Washington's approach to the long-running conflict, however.
-U.S. Secretary of Defense James Mattis recently unveiled a revitalized plan to break the ongoing stalemate between the Taliban-led insurgency and the Afghan National Defense and Security Forces.
+7, U.S. forces marked their 16th year of involvement in the conflict that began as retaliation against al Qaeda, which had plotted the 9/11 attacks under the sanctuary of Afghanistan's erstwhile Taliban government.
+This year's anniversary comes as another change in the U.S. approach to the long-running conflict is unfolding.
+U.S. Secretary of Defense James Mattis has proposed a revitalized plan to break the ongoing stalemate between the Taliban-led insurgency and the Afghan National Defense and Security Forces.
 The plan Mattis outlined Oct.
-3 during a hearing of the U.S. House Armed Services Committee would reshape both the tactical and strategic approaches to the war by the United States.
-This marks the latest attempt by Washington to reach for a fresh solution to resolve the Afghan quagmire, the longest-running war in the country's history.
+3 during a hearing of the U.S. House Armed Services Committee would reshape both the tactical and strategic approaches taken by the United States in the war.
+This marks the latest attempt by Washington to reach for a fresh solution to resolve the Afghan quagmire, the longest-running war in the country's history....